 A few minutes after we left, my companion and I stood under the shade of a tree as we bowed our heads and prayed for this couple.
-That night, before I went to sleep, I vowed to God that I would improve my serve so I could better explain the Christian Gospel in future encounters.
-Over the past three and a half decades, I have learned through thousands of conversations that it is possible to communicate Christianity in a way that most Mormons can understand.
-And this is why I have decided to write this book.
+That night, before I went to sleep, I vowed that I would improve my serve so I could better explain the Gospel in future encounters.
+Over the past three and a half decades, I have learned through thousands of conversations that it is possible to communicate Christianity in a way that most Latter-day Saints can understand.
+This is the reason I have written this book.

 [i] The dialogues used throughout this book are based on actual encounters I have had since 1987.
 While the example from any single chapter could incorporate two or three different discussions, all are authentic.
 All names have been changed.

 To learn more about this new book, visit IntroducingChristianity.com.

 You must be logged in to post a comment.